lrmcfarland/Angles/README.md

 This repo demonstrates how to take C++ templates into a Python module.
 I have a C++ angle class for use in astronomy applications.
 I start with a class to construct angles from degrees, minutes and seconds (doubles or strings).
-I also create the copy and assign constructors and overload the basic arithmetic operators, e.g. +, +=, -, -= et al. and boolean operators, ==, >, <= to make full featured objects.
+To make full featured objectsI also create the copy and assign constructors and overload the basic arithmetic operators and boolean operators, e.g. +, +=, -, -=, >, <= et al.

 I also create a C++ template to build sets of limited range angle objects like [declination](http://en.wikipedia.org/wiki/Declination)